 The species is worth cultivating for two reasons.
-Firstly it is a free flowering, hardy shrub and secondly, C. salviifolia should be brought into cultivation to ensure the lone term survival of the species.
+Firstly, it is a free flowering, hardy shrub and secondly, C. salviifolia should be brought into cultivation to ensure the long-term survival of the species.

 Propagate from cuttings that take root rapidly.